dadoming/Run_Local_Server/README.md

 ```
 sudo apt-get update && sudo apt install python3
 ```
-It **requires sudo permissions** in order to turn off firewall.
-After executing it will turn it back on.
+It **requires sudo permissions** in order to add rule to firewall.
+After executing it will delete that same rule and firewall status will be the same as it was.

 ### To run:
 You can provide path to directory and port.